 If it does not clear up, contact your veterinarian as further diagnostics may be warranted to investigate for any other underlying causes.

-We do our best to minimize any injuries to your Pets while they are playing here at Fetch Pet Resort in their playgroups, they may at times, play a little rougher and wrestle around more with each other, throughout the day.
+We do our best to minimize any injuries during day camp.
+At times, dogs may play a little rougher and wrestle around more with each other, throughout the day.
 This interaction is very good for socialization and for your dog to burn energy.

 During this play, it is NOT uncommon for some dogs to leave with minor cuts, scrapes, or lose small patches of fur.
 They love this type of play and we have trained supervisors monitoring the group at all times.
 Rest assure, that we absolutely do not allow aggressive dogs at our resort.
 It is also possible for some minor cuts or abrasions to go unnoticed.
 Although very rare, occasionally some rough play may result in more serious injuries.